TajimeRose/TajimeRose/README.md

 ## 🤖 AI & Automation

-> Tools used for AI systems, automation and intelligent applications.
+Tools used for artificial intelligence and automation systems.

 ```{=html}
 <p align="left">